InsanityCheck/LLamaArcFinetune/README.md

 ---

-##### Common Failures of LLama and Conclusion
+##### Common Failures of Llama and Conclusion

-The LLama models often chose to repeat the last train output, instead of predicting a new guess.
+The Llama models often chose to repeat the last train output, instead of predicting a new guess.
 This might be caused by overfitting during training and can perhaps be mitigated by shuffling the input-output examples between epochs.
-Another issues was that LLama could not predict challenges that had a big input and output size, quickly running into token limits.
+Another issues was that Llama could not predict challenges that had a big input and output size, quickly running into token limits.

-At the same time the base accuracy is already impressive, and LLama very rarely generated solutions that were formatted wrongly.
+At the same time the accuracy is already impressive, and Llama very rarely generated solutions that were formatted wrongly.
 The problems it can solve are not simple, and in the challenges it cannot solve, we have several near misses.
-It seems to work particularly well when the solution has repeating patterns or uses bite-wise operations of the input.
+It seems to work particularly well when the solution has repeating patterns or uses bit-wise operations of the input.

-Using Lambda GPUs this training cost less than x$ and finished in y time, showing that small models can rather cheaply be made competitive if finetuned well.

-#### Costs and time taken
+#### Time taken and costs

 |                    | A10               | A100              | H100             |
 | ------------------ | ----------------- | ----------------- | ---------------- |